 FAQs About Manjula Pothos

-They’ll be a significant hit in your house or business with their enormous, mottled green and white leaves and ability to survive all kinds of weather.
+They’ll be a significant hit in your home or business with their enormous, mottled green and white leaves and ability to survive all kinds of weather.

-I hope your Manjula pothos will thrive into a luscious happy plant with the guide as mentioned above!
+With the abovementioned guide, I hope your Manjula Pothos will thrive into a luscious happy plant.